 Subd.
 4. Notice to Parents Whose Rights Have Been Terminated Birth Certificate.
-Upon entry of an order terminating parental rights of any person who is identified on the original birth certificate of the child, the court shall serve upon that person at the person's last known address written notice setting forth a statement regarding:
+Upon entry of an order terminating the parental rights of any person who is identified as a parent on the original birth record of the child, the court shall serve upon that person at the person's last known address written notice setting forth a statement regarding: